 Bringing places to life

 The mill has a rich history and it's our job to try and convey this in a manner that best suits and respects the mill.
-The University of Essex students have been involved in the reinterpretation of the Mill as part of the recent Heritage Lottery Funded project 'Bourne Mill - Uncovering Colchester's Social and Industrial Past'.
+The University of Essex students were involved in the reinterpretation of the Mill, completed in 2016, as part of a Heritage Lottery Funded project 'Bourne Mill - Uncovering Colchester's Social and Industrial Past'.

 People, pleasure and patience

 Our volunteer team are passionate about Bourne Mill and have researched various aspects of the Mill's history.
-Whilst some of the jigsaw is falling into place, there are still lots of gaps which we're still trying to fill.
 To improve our knowledge under the Heritage lottery Project we commissioned a historical report from Dr. Chris Thornton

 and one exploring the role of food and entertainment in the Mill's history from Ivan Day